 The company is subject to a minimum LCR of 100% under the LCR rule approved by the U.K. regulatory authorities and the European Commission.
-The company's average monthly LCR for the trailing twelve-month period ended February 2019 exceeded the minimum requirement.
+The company's average monthly LCR for the trailing twelve-month period ended August 2019 exceeded the minimum requirement.

 The NSFR is designed to promote medium- and long-term stable funding of the assets and off-balance-sheet activities of banking organisations over a one-year time horizon.
-In November 2016, the European Commission proposed amendments to the CRR to implement the NSFR for certain E.U. financial institutions.
-The NSFR would become effective two years after the amendments are incorporated into the CRR.
-The European Commission has not released a final rule.
+In June 2019, the European Commission finalised rules amending the CRR to implement the NSFR for certain E.U. financial institutions, including the company.
+The NSFR is expected to become effective for the company on June 28, 2021.
+The company expects that it will be compliant with the NSFR requirement when it is effective.